The Joyful Almanac - April

 • 17 April — New Moon: The quietest night of the month.
 Plant something.
 Sow something.
 Make a phone call you've been putting off.
 New moons are less about spectacle and more about suggestion.

 • 20 April — St Tiburtius's Day: The old saint of the cuckoo's call.
 Listen for it this week — that unmistakable descending two notes, a minor third, impossible to mistake, impossible to ignore.
+It will interrupt whatever you're doing.
+It's meant to.

 • 22–23 April — Lyrid Meteor Shower: The oldest recorded meteor shower in human history, lighting up the April sky.
 Lie on a blanket somewhere dark and look up.
 It's free and it will make you feel very small in the most wonderful way.